At a high-level meeting on Ebola recovery, the economy was the unexpected priority. Jina Moore reports for BuzzFeed News from Brussels.

 Kaci Hickox, who was forcibly quarantined in New Jersey, called the governor’s recent statements about vaccinations “ill informed.”

 Liberia, Sierra Leone, and Guinea have seen the total number of new cases in a week fall below three digits for the first time in seven months.

-Cafferkey told the BCC that she was “very happy to be alive.”
+Cafferkey told the BBC she was “very happy to be alive.”